 Our global team has cutting-edge expertise in data protection and information security regulation and implementation in our jurisdictions of BVI, Bermuda, Cayman, Guernsey, Hong Kong, Isle of Man, Jersey, Mauritius and Seychelles.
 They also have practical experience advising clients on pan-jurisdiction data protection matters on a global basis, including the interaction between local legislation and GDPR.
 We work frequently with local government, regulators and industry bodies to develop responses to the challenges of globalisation and regulation, with a focus on producing effective solutions for clients.
 Our team sit on various legislative and industry working parties, such that where decisions on strategy and new legislation are being made, we are involved.

 Our team routinely offer thoughts and guidance via blogs and briefing notes on the important issues affecting clients and provide bespoke training and support to match their needs.
-A number of our team also sit on our global Technology and Innovation Group and have contributed jurisdictional chapters to global guides to data protection law.
+A number of our team also sit on our global Technology and Innovation Group and have contributed jurisdictional chapters to global guides on data protection law.

 We offer advice to clients on all aspects of data protection and information management compliance, including: